2018.1 Sim Race SA Competition Rules and Regulations

 3.4 105% Division Qualification rule

 Drivers must qualify within 105% of the lap time achieved by the fastest driver in their qualified division, in the HLQ session.
 Should a driver not achieve a 105% of the fastest lap time, a driver can be excluded from a particular round should there be no suitable division for the driver in question.
+A driver must set at least one lap time in HLQ to be able to race in a Division 1 race.

 3.0 CHAMPIONSHIP POINTS